huangyoje/say/drafts/mysql-faq.md

   - Unlike clustered index records, secondary index records do not contain hidden system columns nor are they updated in-place

   When a secondary index column is updated, old secondary index records are delete-marked, new records are inserted, and delete-marked records are eventually purged.

+* 如何实现唯一约束
+  gap locking:  There is a unique key constraint on a column and we are doing an insert.
+Mysql has to make sure that the lock it takes is sufficient to prevent another concurrent insert from adding a record with the same key.

 * 自增锁与binlog